YKonyalicetin/AirbnbBerlinDemandAnalysis/README.md

 ## Data
 The data for Berlin was gratefully retrieved from [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
 For this analysis, the datasets on listings and reviews were utilized.

-## Methodology
+As already stated, demand for Airbnb acommodations is modelled through the number of written reviews.
+Users usually have 14 days for writing and submitting a review.
+According to the company, every second booking receives a review, thus making reviews a good indicator for actual bookings.
 As can be seen in the bar chart below, most reviews are written on a Sunday.
+Due to the uneven distribution weekly data is created for this analysis.

 ![Weekday of Submitted Reviews](/images/Verteilung_Reviews_auf_Tage.png)

+In order to exclude recent developments caused by the COVID-19 pandemic which would bias the estimates, the data only includes observations up until February 2020.